Skip to main content

 • Secure: Local-only connections with sandboxed architecture

-• Cross-Platform: macOS (primary), with Windows and Linux support planned
+• Cross-Platform: macOS, Windows, and Linux

 Supported Devices